xRiku/xRiku/README.md

 -->
-- 🌱 I’m currently learning ReactJS/typescript
+- 🌱 I’m currently working for VisiaLabs as a Backend Developer
 - 🙏 I'm one semester away from graduating in Computer Science at UFES
+- 🚀 I'm studying NodeJS/Java and ReactJS